 Resurrecting mythic fighter jet from the 1950s could be innovation stimulus Canada sorely needs

 Canada has an innovation problem.
-Blame it on our insecurity or our self-deprecating nature, but this country isn’t popping up nearly enough on the global stage when it comes to being innovative.
+Blame it on our insecurity or self-deprecating nature but this country isn’t popping up nearly enough on the global stage when it comes to being innovative.

-And innovation isn’t a nice to have, especially in a global economy.
-It’s a must.
-Innovate or die, as the old saying go.
+And innovation isn’t a nice-to-have, especially in a global economy — it’s a must.
+Innovate or die, as the old saying goes.

-Maybe I’ve been watching too many Neil deGrasse Tyson videos.
-(See below.)
-But the idea of bringing back the Avro Arrow seems like it could be terrific innovation stimulus.
+Maybe I’ve been watching too many Neil deGrasse Tyson videos (If you don’t know him, fire up YouTube and look for a video he narrates titled “We stopped dreaming.”) but the idea of bringing back the Avro Arrow seems like it could be a terrific innovation stimulus.

-The legendary Arrow was an advanced Canadian designed fighter jet that was being designed and built in the 1950s.
-It was scrapped in a controversial move by Prime Minister John Diefenbaker in 1959.
+The legendary Arrow was an advanced, Canadian-designed fighter jet built in the 1950s.
+It was scrapped in a controversial move by former prime minister John Diefenbaker in 1959.

-Economic stimulus from the government certainly helped numb some of the pain when the bottom fell out of the economy in 2008.
-So if innovation needs a boost, perhaps it’s time to belly up to the bar and inject a little public-sector innovation into the country.
-What better way to do that than to reignite the engines on the Arrow program?
+In 2008, economic stimulus from the Canadian government certainly helped numb some of the pain when the bottom fell out of the economy.
+So, if innovation needs a boost, perhaps it’s time to belly up to the bar and inject a little public sector innovation into the country.
+And what better way to do that than to reignite the engines on the Arrow program?

-It would give graduates a place to work, so they don’t have to head outside the country.
-A good friend of mine, a very talented aerospace engineer, has spent the majority of his working life in the United States.
-But his resumé would be the first one to hit HR’s desk if production on the Arrow were to begin anew.
+It would give graduates a place to work, so they don’t have to head outside of the country.
+A good friend of mine, a talented aerospace engineer, has spent the majority of his working life in the U.S. But his resumé would be the first to hit HR’s desk if production on the Arrow were to begin anew.

 Ottawa’s plan to spend anywhere from $9 billion to $25 billion — depending on which estimates you believe — to purchase 65 F-35 fighters from Lockheed Martin has been controversial, to say the least.

-The government isn’t embracing the idea.
-A senior government source who has reviewed the revival pitch expressed deep skepticism about the business plan to the Globe.
+At this point, the government is not embracing the idea.
+A senior government source who reviewed the revival pitch expressed deep skepticism about the business plan to the Globe.

 “It didn’t make a lot of sense to me,” said the anonymous official.